 A commanding Welsh rugby centre whose powerful running and natural leadership made him a national hero and an undefeated captain of his country.

-Bleddyn Williams carried the hopes of Welsh rugby on his shoulders in the post-war era.
-A product of Cardiff's rugby heartland, he was a centre of rare combination: physically robust in defence and electrifying in attack with his signature surging runs.
-His leadership was instinctive; when he captained Wales on five occasions, the team won every time, a testament to the respect he commanded.
-In 1950, he led the British Lions on their tour of Australia and New Zealand, the ultimate honour for a home nations player.
-Dubbed 'The Prince of Centres', Williams embodied a golden age for Welsh rugby, his style and success forging a template for the legendary players who would follow him.
+Bleddyn Williams captained Wales five times and won every match.
+A centre from Cardiff's rugby heartland, he combined physical defense with electrifying attack, his signature surging runs defining post-war Welsh rugby.
+In 1950, he led the British Lions on their tour of Australia and New Zealand, the highest honor for a home nations player.
+His leadership was instinctive, commanding deep respect from teammates and opponents alike.
+Dubbed 'The Prince of Centres,' Williams embodied a golden era for Welsh rugby, his style and success creating a template for the players who followed him.

 1901–1927